FVB Mice Details

 Download the Report

-FVB Mouse Details
+FVB Mice Details

 Derived in 1935 from an outbred Swiss colony [N:GP(S)] at NIH.
 In the early 1970s, while being established as an inbred strain, sensitivity to Friend leukemia virus B strain was discovered.
 At this time inbreeding of this line for the Fv1b allele was undertaken and the strain was called FVB.
 To Charles River from NIH in 1994.
+We also offer FVB SOPF Mice.

 Growth chart data should be used as a guideline only.